evancodes10/bitfield.nvim/README.md

 Above is an example of how a chess board struct used in a chess engine would behave in the neovim floating window.

-To create this output, run <leader>zi, while your cursor is in the definition of a C struct.
+To create this output, run `<leader>zi`, while your cursor is in the definition of a C struct.

 *NOTE*: This plugin only works with C structs.
 C++ structs are not supported.